DaanV2/DaanV2.Essentials.Net/README.md

 If compiling for .Net core when added the source code directly, then add NETCORE to 'Conditional compilation symbols'. this can be found under 'Properties' -> 'Build'.

+There is also an option to use faster but unsafe code. turn on allow safe code in the project and add UNSAFE to the 'Conditional compilation symbols'.